While spring is known for its beautiful flowers, autumn also transforms Japan's parks and gardens into a sea of colors!

 - Address 1-1 Kinutakoen, Setagaya-ku, Tokyo 157-0075

-Western-style buildings that seem to have sprung right out of a fairytale stand on a small hill of the Musashino Plateau - this beautiful scenery is the Kyu-Furukawa Gardens.
-In the past, this stunning place served as the holiday villa for Mutsumune Mitsu, a Foreign Minister during the Meiji era.
+Western-style buildings that seem to have sprung right out of a fairy-tale stand on a small hill of the Musashino Plateau - this beautiful scenery is the Kyu-Furukawa Gardens.
+In the past, this stunning place served as the residence of Mutsumune Mitsu, a Foreign Minister during the Meiji era.
 A Western-style garden graces the slopes of the hill while a beautiful Japanese garden spreads over the lowland.

 Around the mansion blossom all kinds of different roses such as First Love, Princess Michiko, and Inca - 199 roses of one-hundred different species.